Pedro-M-S/devops-23-24-JPE-PSM-1231853/CA1/README.md

 5. **Tagging and Conclusion:**
+   - The `fix-invalid-email` branch was merged into the `main` branch.
    - A tag was created `v1.3.1` following the implementation of the bug fix.
    - A final tag `ca1-part2` was created to mark the end of the assignment.
    - git commands used: